 While the paint is still wet, wipe away as much of the paint as you need to get the desired finish by running a rag from top to bottom.
 A sponge can also be used for this.
 It’s important to wipe away the paint while still wet as this process will be more difficult once the paint has dried.

 Wait for the whitewash to dry completely before you apply a clear acrylic sealant over the surface.
 Alternatively, you can apply an antique wax for protection.
 This will ensure fresh and new look for a long time.
 Most sealants can be applied using a brush or sponge.

-Painting Contractors Somerset West are Specialist Painters, delivering High-Quality Painting Services to the Somerset West and Cape Town area and nearby towns like Stellenbosch, Hermanus, Strand, Gordons Bay, Pringle Bay, Rooi Els, Betty's Bay, Kleinmond and Grabouw.
+Painting Contractors Somerset West - Painters Cape Town, Stellenbosch.
+Painters Somerset West are Specialist Painters, delivering High-Quality Painting Services to the Somerset West and Cape Town Southern Suburbs, Cape Town Northern Suburbs areas and nearby towns like Stellenbosch, Hermanus, Strand, Gordons Bay, Pringle Bay, Rooi Els, Betty's Bay, Kleinmond and Grabouw.
 We provide Professional Interior, Exterior and Roof Painting Services to the Residential, Commercial and Industrial segments of the market.
-We are also a Supplier and Applicator of High-Performance Coatings and a Certified Applicator of Jotun Paints products.

 Painting Contractors Somerset West